athena-framework/website/docs/getting_started/README.md

 # GET / # => Hello World
 ```

-Annotations applied to the methods are used to define the HTTP method this method handles, such as [ARTA::Get][Athena::Routing::Annotations::Get] or [ARTA::Post][Athena::Routing::Annotations::Post].
+Annotations applied to the methods are used to define the HTTP method this method handles, such as [ATHA::Get][Athena::Framework::Annotations::Get] or [ATHA::Post][Athena::Framework::Annotations::Post].
 A macro DSL also exists to make them a bit less verbose;
-[ART::Controller.get][Athena::Routing::Controller:get(path,*args,**named_args,&)] or [ART::Controller.post][Athena::Routing::Controller:post(path,*args,**named_args,&)].
-The [ARTA::Route][Athena::Routing::Annotations::Route] annotation can also be used to define custom `HTTP` methods.
+[ATH::Controller.get][Athena::Framework::Controller:get(path,*args,**named_args,&)] or [ATH::Controller.post][Athena::Framework::Controller:post(path,*args,**named_args,&)].
+The [ATHA::Route][Athena::Framework::Annotations::Route] annotation can also be used to define custom `HTTP` methods.

 Controllers are simply classes and routes are simply methods.
 Controllers and actions can be documented/tested as you would any Crystal class/method.

 ### Route Parameters